 Computer forensics was carried out in an ad hoc manner by system administrators who did not investigate in a disciplined or scientific manner.
 Today, mobile forensics is carried out by dedicated professionals who use systematic methodologies and scientific procedures to assist government and law enforcement to construct a timeline of events.
 Professionals who conduct mobile forensics use a variety of titles, but their work is now a discrete discipline.

 The field of mobile phone forensics differs from older forms of computer forensics in that systems are no longer isolated and discrete.
 Instead, devices like cars, refrigerators, doorbells, homes, heating systems and cameras are all interconnected.

-Investigative professionals must be able to construct the history of events by tracing data and occurrences throughout all these devices, which can potentially span the world.
+Investigative professionals must be able to construct the history of events by tracing data and occurrences throughout all these devices and their associated network, which can potentially span the world.
 This also includes email, SMS texting and back-end communications.

 A phone forensics specialist must be able to understand all these systems to provide a picture to stakeholders of how a set of events took place.
 Thirty years ago, the line between “computer,” “phone” and other forms of evidence gathering was much sharper.
 In our networked world, it is a much different web that must be navigated.

 Today, organizations such as The Scientific Working Group on Digital Evidence create standards that professionals use in the work of smartphone forensics.
 These standards bring mobile forensics into line with the investigation standards of our modern law enforcement agencies and what is demanded by the legal system.